sensel/morph-docs/docs/morph.md

 ### Pairing mode

-In general, the process is like so.
-Screen images for different images are below.
+In general, the process is as follows.
+Screen images for different operating systems are below.

 * Unplug the Morph from any USB connection.
 * Open the bluetooth control panel for your computer
-* Hold the button down for about two-four seconds until the LED turns blue
+* Hold the button down for about four seconds, or until the LED turns blue
-* Click the "pair" button
+* Click the "pair" button in your computer's control panel
-* Morph will be paired to your device
+* The Morph will be paired to your device

 ### Unpairing
 If you want to pair the Morph to a different device, you'll need to unpair it from any current connection.
 Simply double-click the button on the Morph and it disconnect from your current device and be in pairing mode for another.
-(TKTK - this is not currently the case - it simply reconnects to my Mac!! )
+(TKTK - *this is not currently the case - it simply reconnects to my Mac!!* )

 #### OSX
 Open System Preferencs and click the bluetooth icon.